HCScorp/soa/services/hotel/readme.md

   - `DUMP`: lists all citizens;
   - `PURGE`: delete the contents of the registry (use with caution);

-### Implementing the service
+### Implementing the approver.service

-The service produces `application/json` data, and cosumes it as well.
+The approver.service produces `application/json` approver.data, and cosumes it as well.
 It defines a single route named `registry`, with a single method `process`.
 The request is posted to the `registry` endpoint, accepting a body made of a JSON document:

 ```json
 { "event": "REGISTER", ...}